NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 the placed/projectile object labels.
 Currently ignored by all other structural object types.

+#### RelativePositionConfig

+Configure this object's position relative to an existing object in your scene.
+All options require the relative object's `label` to be configured.

+- `add_x` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat)
+dict, or list of MinMaxFloat dicts): The value added to this object's X position after being positioned at the relative object's X position.
+Default: 0
+- `add_z` (float, or list of floats, or [MinMaxFloat](#MinMaxFloat)
+dict, or list of MinMaxFloat dicts): The value added to this object's Z position after being positioned at the relative object's Z position.
+Default: 0
+- `label` (str, or list of strs): The label for an existing object to use as the "relative object" for positioning this object.
+Labels are not unique, so if multiple objects share the same label, the ILE will choose one of the available objects for each scene it generates.
+- `use_x` (bool, or list of bools): Whether to use the relative object's X position for this object's X position.
+Default: if `use_z` is not set, then `true`; otherwise, `false`
+- `use_z` (bool, or list of bools): Whether to use the relative object's Z position for this object's Z position.
+Default: if `use_x` is not set, then `true`; otherwise, `false`
+- `view_angle_x` (bool, or list of bools): Whether to adjust this object's X position based on the angle of view from the performer agent's starting position and the relative object's position.
+Useful for positioning objects behind occluders (especially in the passive physics tasks).

 #### StepBeginEnd

 Contains a step range for a specific event.